 Lilit Stepanian is the Co-Founder and Artistic Director of Eiva Arts Foundation.
 She is a leading scenographer and designer and author of various decoration in local and international organizations.
 In 2016 she was awarded a diploma by the Yerevan Mayor for her dedicated work in the Armenian art.
-She is a member of the Artists Union since 2006 as well as participant of various exhibitions in Russia, Czech Republic, France, Georgia, Malta and so on.
+She is a member of the Artists Union since 2006 as well as participant of various exhibitions in Czech Republic, France, Kuwait, Georgia, Malta, Russia and so on.
 Sharing the idea of valuation of art, she co-founded Eiva Arts Foundation in 2012 which is getting enlarged and broadens the scopes of its activities every year.

 Piruza Harutjunjan is the business development lead of Eiva Arts Foundation.
 With over 13 years of experience as an entrepreneur and business developer, she is helping companies all over the world to transform and become digital, find new revenue streams and meet the market requirements.
 Purpose driven business is her passion and the purpose is the world without digital waste – waste of talent, time and potential.
 She has always been supporting Eiva Arts Foundation with her expertise and ideas and now she has joined the team to enhance Eiva’s digital presence, outreach and impact globally.